Comicbook: The Superior Foes of Spider-Man

 - Consummate Liar: Boomerang is rather talented when it comes to lying his way out of a problem.

 - Consummate Professional: Both Beetle and Shocker are this in their own ways.
-Beetle believes in meticulous planning while Shocker believes in being a team player.
+Beetle believes in meticulous planning while Shocker believes in working with the team.

 - Control Freak: The Beetle is obsessed with following schedules and plans, though it's shown that this makes her a vastly more competent leader than Boomerang.